joshscott95/AutoFlow/README.md

     - Service Microservice
         -- Model: 'AutomobileVO'
             --- Properties: 'vin', 'sold'
-            --- This VO allows us to determine if a customer's appointment is eligible for VIP discounts, etc.
+            --- This VO allows us to determine if a customer's appointment is eligible for VIP discounts i.e. they purchased their car from inventory.
+    - Sales Microservice
+        -- Model: 'AutomobileVO'
+            --- Properties: 'vin', 'sold'
+            --- This VO allows us to relay sales information to the Inventory microservice by updating the 'sold' property on an Automobile entity.